Protestantism in Brazil: Since 1945

 Protestantism, which has resisted syncretism more than other Christian churches have in the diverse country, established a significant presence in Brazil during the first half of the 20th century and grew during the second half.
 Protestants accounted for fewer than 5% of the population until the 1960s, but by 2000 made up over 15% of those affiliated with a church.
-Pentecostals and charismatic groups account for most of this expansion.

-With their emphasis on personal salvation and moral codes as well as less ideological approach to politics, these groups have developed broad appeal, particularly among the booming urban migrant communities.
-The political consequences of this shift are still poorly understood, as the fragmentation of the Protestant community after the late 1970s has weakened it as a vehicle for direct political action.
+Pentecostals and Charismatic groups account for most of this expansion.
+This expansion has historically been attributed to the efforts of American missionaries, entrepreneurs and politicians (including the Central Intelligence Agency) with expanding evangelical theology in South America as a counter to communism, socialism, and other movements including Latin American Catholicism's growing liberation theology.

-After centuries of persecution under the Portuguese colonial rule, which was successful in consolidating Catholicism in the country, Protestant denominations saw a rapid growth in their number of followers since the last decades of the 20th century.
+After centuries of persecution under Portuguese colonial rule, which was successful in consolidating Catholicism in the country, Protestant denominations have seen a rapid growth in their number of followers since the last decades of the 20th century.

-According to the 2000 Census, 15.4% of the Brazilian population was Protestant.
-A recent research conducted by the Datafolha institute shows that 31% of Brazilians are Protestants.
-The 2010 Census found that 22.2% were Protestant.

-Until the late 1970s, the majority of Brazilian Protestants belonged to one of the traditional churches: Lutherans, Presbyterians and Baptists mainly, but the Pentecostals, especially from neo-charismatic churches linked to the prosperity doctrine, have increased largely since then.
+Until the late 1970s, the majority of Brazilian Protestants were Lutherans, Presbyterians, or Baptists; however, the Pentecostals, especially from neo-charismatic churches linked to the prosperity doctrine, have grown significantly in number since then.

-There is also Seventh-day Adventist educational system with over 475 elementary schools, 67 secondary schools, two colleges and a university.
+Through the 20th century efforts of the Seventh-day Adventists, Brazilians developed a Seventh-day Adventist educational system with over 475 elementary schools, 67 secondary schools, two colleges and a university.
 The rich and the poor remained traditional Catholics, while most Evangelical Protestants were in the new lower-middle class, known as the "C class" (in a A–E classification system).
+A 2015 survey in Brazil found that the majority of prisoners may be Evangelicals.

+At the time of the 2000 census, due to evangelism and missionary work, 15.4% of the Brazilian population began to identify as Protestant.
+Research conducted by the Datafolha institute showed that an estimated 31% of Brazilians became Protestants as of 2020.
+The 2010 census found that 22.2% were Protestant, while a 2020 survey from ARDA estimated a 15.12% Protestant population, down from Datafolha's studies.

+With the growth of Evangelicalism and Pentecostal churches across Brazil, however, as of 2023, there has been an increase in religious intolerance toward non-Protestants; Afro-Brazilian religious leaders and institutions have been targeted and destroyed, sparking numerous interfaith protests.
+An Afro-Brazilian priestess was also murdered.
+As of 2024, Evangelicals were labeled as the most intolerant of religious groups in Brazil.